EMALLStudio/appmetrica_sdk/README.md

 ## Usage
 To use this plugin, add `appmetrica_sdk` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
 See demonstration how to use the appmetrica_sdk plugin in example section.

+## Attribute app downloads that originate from Apple Search Ads campaigns (iOS only)
+Some Appmetrica SDK features, such as retrieve attribution data from user interaction with ads originating from Apple Search Ads campaigns require the [iAd Framework](https://developer.apple.com/documentation/iad) to be enabled.
+Without this framework Appmetrica SDK cannot collect this information.

+To enable the iAd framework:
+- In your Xcode project, select your project's target.
+- Select the General tab for your target.
+- Expand the Linked Frameworks and Libraries section.
+- Click + to add a framework.
+- Select iAd.framework.

 ## Documentation
 Common documentation available on [AppMetrica official site][DOCUMENTATION].